rykerboeh/net-zero-analytics-pipeline/README.md

 ---

 ## 🎯 Business Case & Objectives
-Organizations aiming for **Carbon Net Zero** lack visibility into which specific real estate assets are driving environmental liabilities.
-Raw utility telemetry data is often fragmented across multiple siloed systems (water, gas, submeters, campus logs).
+The organization in question aims to a acheive net-zero carbon footprint, but lacks visibility into what business activities and real estate assets are driving environmental liabilities.
+The raw data is fragmented across multiple databases.

-This project resolves this business problem by:
-1. **Centralizing Fragmented Telemetry:** Unifying multiple raw consumption streams into a governed relational database structure.
-2. **Normalizing Performance Audits:** Implementing a robust *Portfolio-Weighted Carbon Intensity* metric to prevent unweighted bias skewing corporate strategy.
-3. **Tracking Target Variance:** Engineering a forward-looking predictive trajectory model to gauge exact compliance alignment against corporate 2030 Net-Zero milestones.
+This project aims to centralize the fragmented data into a unified consumption database, calculate a functional weighted carbon intensity metric, and craft a "business-as-usual" projection to track consumption agains 2030 net-zero milestones.

 ---